wiscstatman/EBSeq/README.md

 EBSeq.v2 will automatically filter partitions that are unfavorable given the data.
 So it does not require user sepcify or narrow the pool of partitions under consideration.
-However, it will be more flexible if we allow users input the pool of partitions (typically of a small size) that they are interested at or have prior knowledge of how to select them.
+However, it will be more flexible if we allow users input the pool of partitions (typically of a small size) that they are interested at.